vapor/docs/docs/basics/environment.md

 vapor run serve
 ```

-When running your app in Xcode, you can set environment variables by editing the `Run` scheme.
+When running your app in Xcode, you can set environment variables by editing the `App` scheme.

 ## .env (dotenv)

 Dotenv files contain a list of key-value pairs to be automatically loaded into the environment.
 These files make it easy to configure environment variables without needing to set them manually.

 Vapor will look for dotenv files in the current working directory.
-If you're using Xcode, make sure to set the working directory by editing the `Run` scheme.
+If you're using Xcode, make sure to set the working directory by editing the `App` scheme.

 Assume the following `.env` file placed in your projects root folder: